AlloyCI/alloy_ci/doc/README.md

 Docker Compose.
 We suggest using Docker Machine with the Digital Ocean Driver to get a cloud server up and running, and ready for production use in mere minutes.
-> This procedure can also be used to install AlloyCI on AWS, Azure, or any other cloud server provider.
+> This procedure can also be used to install AlloyCI on AWS, Azure, or any other cloud server provider that supports Docker.
 It can also be used with Kubernetes.

 ### Migrations